wellsilver/disclang/README.md

 # Disclang

-No libraries required all you need is the latest version of python
+No libraries required* all you need is the latest version of python

+* You need the discord module (pip install discord) to use the output file

 # Libraries
 To find out how to make a library look in the "compiler" and the libraries folder